25 Weird and Interesting Facts about Japan

 13. They have a high suicide rate

 Unfortunately, Japan has one of the highest suicide rates in the world.
-Last year Japan youth suicide’s hit a record high in 30 years.
-This is by far the most unfortunate facts about Japan.
+In 2018, Japan youth suicide’s hit a record high in 30 years.
+This is by far the most unfortunate fact about Japan.

 The suicide forest is the second most popular place to commit suicide after San Francisco golden gate bridge.
 The forest is located at the base of Mt Fuji and is said to where most people enter and never come back.